Jessmaxim303/flashcards-starter/README.md

 ### Setup

-In your terminal, git clone your forked repository run npm install
+In your terminal, git clone your forked repository.

+run npm install.

-Once the install is complete, enter node index.js in the console to start the game
+Once the install is complete, enter node index.js in the console to start the game.

 ### 1909 FE
 Jesse Maxim